rkamran/SwiftReference/README.md

 # SwiftReference
-Keeping track of syntax changes and best way to code certain certain scenarios.
+Keeping track of syntax changes and best way to code certain scenarios.